-A frequent guest conductor in the U.S., Europe and South America, Mr. Franco has appeared with the Columbus, Elgin, El Paso, Eugene, Fort Worth, Houston, Lake Forest, Mississippi, Saginaw Bay, Springfield, St. Louis, and Stockton symphony orchestras, the Chicago Sinfonietta, Orquesta Sinfónica de Castilla y León/Spain, the National Symphony Orchestra of Peru, as well as with the National Symphony, Bogota Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
-Festival appearances include the Cabrillo Festival of Contemporary Music, Grant Park, OK Mozart, and Oregon Bach Festival.
-He will make his debut with the Texas Music Festival next season.
+Colombian-born Andrés Franco continues to delight audiences with his imaginative programming and energetic style.
+A frequent guest conductor in the U.S., Europe, and South America, Mr. Franco has appeared with the symphonies of Columbus, Dallas, Detroit, Fort Worth, Houston, Indianapolis, Omaha, and St. Louis; the philharmonic orchestras of Boise and Oklahoma City; and the Chicago Sinfonietta.
+Worldwide, he has conducted the Orquesta Sinfónica de Castilla y León/Spain, the National Symphony Orchestra of Peru, Bogotá Philharmonic, Medellin Philharmonic, and EAFIT Symphony Orchestra in Colombia.
+He has also appeared at the Cabrillo, Grant Park, OK Mozart, Oregon Bach, Round Top, and Texas Music festivals.

-Born into a musical family, Andrés Franco began piano studies with his father, Jorge Franco.
-An accomplished pianist, he studied with Van Cliburn Gold Medalist Jose Feghali and attended piano workshops with Rudolph Buchbinder in Switzerland and Lev Naumov in France.
-He studied conducting with Marin Alsop, Miguel Harth-Bedoya, the late Kurt Masur, Gustav Meier, Helmut Rilling, Gerard Schwarz, Leonard Slatkin, Gustav Meier and Kurt Masur.
+Born into a musical family, Mr. Franco began piano studies with his father, Jorge Franco.
+An accomplished pianist, he studied with Van Cliburn Gold Medalist Jose Feghali, and attended piano workshops with Rudolph Buchbinder in Switzerland and Lev Naumov in France.
+He studied conducting with Marin Alsop, Miguel Harth-Bedoya, Helmut Rilling, Gerard Schwarz, Leonard Slatkin, Gustav Meier and Kurt Masur.